vaib-dev/Courses/5-dbms/2-data-modeling.md

    | 2      | Harry    | C        | B       |    Sales    |
    | 3      | John     | B        | A       |    Marketing|
    | 3      | John     | B        | B       |    Sales    |
 7. **Rename Operation**: The rename operation is used to rename the output relation.

-It is denoted by rho (ρ).
+       Notation: ρ (rho)

    Example: We can use the rename operator to rename STUDENT relation to STUDENT1.